unjs/website/content/learn/articles/2024-03-11-url-shortener-with-nitro-on-cloudflare-pages.md

 })
 ```

-This middleware will run on every request.
+This middleware will only run on `post` request.
 If header `origin` is different from the request origin, an error is thrown.

 ## Finally